Great White Throne of Judgment

 White Throne of Judgment.”

-The next paragraph will present the fate of
+The next paragraph will begin to present the

-those whose names are “written in the Lamb’s book of life” in stark
+fate of those whose names are “written in the Lamb’s book of life,” and